joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-in-stand-alone-mode.md

 <div>

-Note: Instead of using the `target` property object, you can retrieve the shader result directly from the event object that’s passed to your listener method.
+Note: Instead of using the `target` property object, you can retrieve the shader result directly from the event object that's passed to your listener method.
 The event object is a ShaderEvent instance.
 The ShaderEvent object has three properties that can be used to access the result, depending on the data type of the object you set as the `target` property: `ShaderEvent.bitmapData`,